stonefl/stonefl.github.io/_posts/2020-12-31-my-reflections-on-2020-and-resolutions-for-2021.md

 - **To be a better manager**: keep learning and improving to be a great manager.
 - **Get three certificates of Azure**: Data Scientist, Administrator, and Solution Architect
-- **Read more books**: at least one book every two months and review some of the good ones.
+- **Read more books**: at least one book every months and review some of the good ones.
-- **Write more blogs**: at least one blog every two months.
+- **Write more blogs**: at least one blog every months.
 Not only focus on techniques, but also management.
 - **Run more miles**: complete 1,000 miles by the end of 2021.
 - **Spend less time on political media and news**: political media and news are not good for health, neither physical nor mental.
 - **Take an extended vacation for a long trip with family**: This is what I owed the girls in 2020.